Ch 15.6 Mastering File Read and Write

 public static void main(String[] args) throws IOException {

 // 1.
-Write config file
+Write a properties file

 Properties writeProps = new Properties();